wences-sanchez/Knowledge-Base/pages/NullPointerException When Using @FindBy (highlights).md

 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- -
-	- What is needed (inside the contructor) to instantiate an attribute with FindBy()? .code #card
+	- What is needed (inside the contructor) to instantiate an attribute with FindBy()? .code #car
 		- PageFactory.initElements(this.webDriver, this);
 	- -